gsokolow/Rpr-120Lab-Gerrymandering/docs/report/analysis_plan.md

 15. **variable** New field dCompact (*type: float64*\*): Calculate compactness using the equation given in the lab = (400 * π * 'dArea')/(dPerim^2) -> **Export as D_awr_2016.shp**
 16. **variable** Create new dataframe -> summary_stats
 17. **variable** New variable s2016_pct_min (*type: float64*\*): Calculate the minimum percentage of Republican votes in 2016 Districts (using D_awr_2016) -> summary_stats
-**Unplanned deviation from analysis plan** pctDRep must be multiplied by 100 to output a percent rather than a proportion.
+**Deviation from analysis plan** pctDRep must be multiplied by 100 to output a percent rather than a proportion.
 18. **variable** New variable s2016_pct_mean (*type: float64*\*): Calculate the mean percentage of Republican votes in 2016 Districts (using D_awr_2016) -> summary_stats
 19. **variable** New variable s2016_pct_max (*type: float64*\*): Calculate the maximum percentage of Republican votes in 2016 Districts (using D_awr_2016) -> summary_stats
 20. **variable** New variable s2016_compactness_min (*type: float64*\*): Calculate the minimum compactness score for 2016 Districts (using D_awr_2016) -> summary_stats